jaitl/jaitl.github.io/content/post/2021/10/01/kotlin-reflection-recipes.md

 AdtOne(double=1.11, string=test)
 ```

-As you can see Kotlin's `class.qualifiedName` returns the different name than Java's `class.java.name`.
+As you can see from the output Kotlin's `class.qualifiedName` returns a different name than Java's `class.java.name`.